pwittchen/ReactiveNetwork/README.md

 - `WalledGardenInternetObservingStrategy` - opens connection with a remote host and respects countries in the Walled Garden (e.g. China)

 All of these strategies implements `NetworkObservingStrategy` interface.
-Default strategy used right now is `WalledGardenInternetObservingStrategy`, but with `checkInternetConnectivity(strategy)` method we can use one of these strategies explicitly.
+Default strategy used right now is `WalledGardenInternetObservingStrategy`, but with `checkInternetConnectivity(strategy)` and `observeInternetConnectivity(strategy)` method we can use one of these strategies explicitly.

 ### ProGuard configuration